CMSgov/CMCS-DSG-DSS-Certification-Staging/repo-roadmap.md

 # MES Certification Repo Roadmap

 This page shows the currently planned features and functionality that are in store for this repo.
-We are expecting constant interation to be continiously delivered, however this roadmap provides a sense of direction and priority.
+We are expecting constant iteration to be continuously delivered, however this roadmap provides a sense of direction and priority.

 While we continue to work on the items in the roadmap using the Near, Far, and Really Far categorization, [click here to see recent changes (Pull Requests) that we've made to the site.](https://github.com/CMSgov/CMCS-DSG-DSS-Certification/pulls?q=is%3Apr+is%3Aclosed)